Graduate Programs

 Official Withdrawal

-Any student finding it necessary to withdraw from the College while currently enrolled in class must complete and submit the Withdraw or Cancel Enrollment Form and meet with the Dean of Student Wellness.
+Any student finding it necessary to withdraw from the College while currently enrolled in class must complete and submit the Withdraw or Cancel Enrollment Form.
 For more information on the Form and process, see here.

 Withdrawal Exemptions

-There are three exemptions for when a student has met the respective withdrawal deadlines, will receive “W” (withdrawal) recorded on their transcript for those courses, but is not considered to have withdrawn from the College and is reported as enrolled for the entire semester:
+There are three situations that constitute withdrawal exemptions, that is, when a student has met the respective withdrawal deadlines and may receive “W” (withdrawal) recorded on their transcript for those courses but is not considered to have withdrawn from the College and is reported as enrolled for the entire semester:

 Administrative Withdrawal